jamesvici/vicibox/docs/source/bugfix/bugfix1201-2.rst

 The Fix
 -------
-Since this primarily only affects a new database (I.E. running vicibox-express), or when applying updates, it is generally not a problem when migrating a database from an older server.
-In this scenario you just need to run the following commands to fix the issue.
+The fix is to add the following line to your MariaDB configuration file and restart MariaDB.

 .. code-block:: bash
    :caption: Required fix and restart